QHose/qlik-cloud-jwt-lambda-example/README.md

 # TLDR

 This page contains the explanation belonging to [this github project](https://github.com/QHose/qlik-cloud-localserver-jwt-IFrame).
-If you download and run the project you it can setup/configure Qlik Sense SaaS (demo2) and show a sheet embedded via an IFrame (demo1)
+If you download and run the project you it can setup/configure Qlik Sense SaaS (demo2) and demonstrate what a Qlik Sense sheet looks like embedded via an IFrame (demo1)

 # Introduction
 An example web page using JSON web tokens to process authorization to a Qlik Cloud tenant using JWT to insert the (dummy) user/group memberships to simulate anonymous users.
 Beaware that anonymous usages in currently not available in Qlik Cloud (as opposed to Client Managed where you could create an anon virtual proxy).